On the General Randi\'c index of polymeric networks modelled by generalized Sierpi\'nski graphs: Introduction

+The authors of \cite{GeneralizedSierpinski} announced some results about generalized Sierpi\'{n}ski graphs concerning their automorphism groups and perfect codes.
+In our opinion, these results definitely deserve to be published.
+Later, the total chromatic number of generalized Sierpi\'{n}ski graphs was studied in \cite{Geetha2015} and the strong metric dimension has recently been studied in \cite{Rodriguez-Velazquez2016}.
+The authors of \cite{Rodriguez-Velazquez2015a} obtained closed formulae for the chromatic, vertex cover, clique and domination numbers of generalized Sierpi\'{n}ski graphs $S(G,t)$ in terms of parameters of the base graph $G$.
+More recently, a general upper bound on the Roman domination number of $S(G,t)$ was obtained in \cite{Ramezani2016}.
+In particular, it was studied the case in which the base graph $G$ is a path, a cycle, a complete graph or a graph having exactly one universal vertex.
 To the best of our knowledge, \cite{Rodriguez-Velazquez2015} is the first published paper studying the generalized Sierpi\'{n}ski graphs.
-In that article, the authors obtained closed formulae for the Randi\'{c} index $R_{-1/2}$ of $S(G,t)$ and $P(G,t)$, where the base graph $G$ is a complete graph, a triangle-free $\delta$-regular graph or a bipartite $(\delta_1,\delta_2)$-semirregular graph.
+In that article, the authors obtained closed formulae for the Randi\'{c} index $R_{-1/2}$ of $S(G,t)$ and $P(G,t)$, where the base graph $G$ is a complete graph, a triangle-free regular graph or a bipartite semiregular graph.
 The present article is a continuation of \cite{Rodriguez-Velazquez2015} where we study the general Randi\'{c} index $R_{\alpha}$ of Sierpi\'nski-type polymeric networks.
-In particular, we obtain closed formulae for the general Randi\'{c} index $R_{\alpha}$ of $S(G,t)$ and $P(G,t)$, where the base graph $G$, $t$ and $\alpha$ are arbitrary.
+In particular, we obtain closed formulae for the general Randi\'{c} index $R_{\alpha}$ of $S(G,t)$ and $P(G,t)$, where the base graph $G$, parameter $t$ and exponent $\alpha$ are arbitrary.